 - Take pictures of the family, room and some areas of the homes

-Step 4: Once all of our initial checks are satisfied and verified, you will become a fully registered host family for Exeter Homestay UK
+Step 4: Once all of our initial checks are satisfied and verified, you will become a fully registered host family for Exeter Homestay UK.

-ON PROCESS OF BECOMING A HOST: Exeter Homestay UK require you to add students on to your home and car insurance for our “the duty of care” so that you will be covered in your home for damages or fire.
+BECOMING A HOST: Exeter Homestay UK require you to add students on to your home and car insurance for our “the duty of care” so that you will be covered in your home for damages or fire.